 The world of professional gaming leagues has taken off!
 Competitive online gaming, otherwise known as esports, boasts growing online audiences on streaming platforms such as Twitch and Facebook Gaming.
 The pause in live sporting events and the general increase in people seeking entertainment online during the pandemic has led to bigger captive audiences for gaming and live-streaming.
 There was a reported 75% increase in people playing video games during the peak of the pandemic.
-Esports was already seeing an uptick in viewership even before this and the latest figures predict there will be over 646 million viewers by 2023.
+Esports was already seeing an uptick in viewership even before this and the latest figures predict there will be more than 640 million esports viewers by 2025.
 So there’s no surprise that brands outside the gaming arena are looking for ways to reach this new online audience.

 Brand partnerships have been fuelling the growth of esports since the beginning, and collaborations with gaming and technology brands (endemic brands) are fairly common.
 The likes of Intel and the Electronic Sports League are investing 100M$ in esports over the next three years.
 But we’re seeing more brands from outside the esports niche taking an interest in the opportunities here.
 Brands that might seem to be a left-field choice for esports sponsorships want to get in front of these gaming audiences, and for good reason.
-The popularity of live-streamed gaming content is huge, in April this year, users on Twitch streamed 1.49 billion hours of gaming content, and brands are keen to leverage this long-form content format.
-This is an unrivaled opportunity for brands whose target audience crosses over with the largely male, millennial audience that watches esports.
-In the US, 22% of male Millennials frequently watch esports.
+There is a huge audience for live-streamed content, 30 million unique users watch Twitch streams every day.
+This is an unrivaled opportunity for brands whose target audience crosses over with the largely young male, audience that watches esports.
+Globally, 31% of esports enthusiasts are men, aged between 21 – 35 years old.
 It’s suddenly much easier to see the strategic appeal for alcohol, entertainment, automotive, and fashion brands to invest in this space.

 Sponsorships in esports

 Brand sponsorship is a classic model used for traditional sporting events that have been transferred to the world of professional online gaming competitions.
+Sponsorship is a significant revenue-stream, accounting for $837.3 million, which is nearly 60% of global esports revenues.
 In esports leagues there are often several official brand sponsors, for example, the Overwatch League has previously named TMobile as their wireless sponsor, and Coca-Cola as the official global beverage sponsor.
 Looking at Coca-Cola as an example of a non-endemic brand sponsorship, you might be surprised to learn the brand was an early adopter of such sponsorships, starting as far back as 2001.
 Earlier sponsorships included Riot Games’ League of Legends under the Coke Zero brand.
 Sponsorships remain a key channel for driving brand visibility during the streams and through branded merchandise such as Coca-Cola’s customized coke bottles promoting the Overwatch League teams.

 The potential for advertising directly during esports streaming has been put into action this year.
 Riot Games offered in-game advertising during official matches in a bid to emulate the advertising opportunities of real-life sporting events.
 Going beyond branded merchandise and brand materials to offer advertising banners during gameplay was a big step in esports.
 It provides a well-rounded approach to brand partnerships, offering brands multiple touchpoints in the lead up to and during competitions to reach key audiences.
 Mastercard, a non-endemic brand, and Alienware, a computer hardware brand were among the first to have display ads that were woven into the gameplay of League of Legends.
 This has been cleverly introduced as the banners are only visible to spectators of the match and not to the players so it minimizes any potential distraction during the game.
 Mastercard was able to leverage in-game advertising as a non-endemic brand due to its wider investment in bringing one-off experiences to esports fans.
 They have built trust with esports audiences, who are notoriously wary of over-commercialization in the industry, through a long-standing partnership.
 Mastercard has offered up real-life and in-game digital rewards for gamers to celebrate the 10th anniversary of the League of Legends World Championship, further cementing their place in the esports arena.